After years of observation and mounting disbelief, I’ve decided it’s time to take action.

 As has consistently been the case, the media eliminated the context from the event and portrayed it as Owens “trying” to draw attention to himself, as if he had to try.
 As if the attention wasn’t already on him without his consent.
 As if he was the actor instead of the reactor.
 As if he was the crazy one and the reporters stalking him was just normal etiquette.

-And then it was all over.
-Owens returned to the team a week later, played in the preseason, the regular season started, and the Eagles started 4-3 for their first 7 games.
+Owens returned to the team a week after Drivewaygate, played in the preseason, the regular season started, and the Eagles started 4-3 for their first 7 games.
 What was happening behind the scenes?
 Basically, nothing.
 Owens and McNabb were not openly “feuding” as it is casually and non-specifically remembered by the media today.
 They just weren’t really talking to each other, still bitter over what they thought the other had said.
 People often talk about this ridiculous idea of a “divided locker room” but there was nothing to divide them over to begin with.
 Owens and McNabb being offended by one another was their conflict and their conflict alone.
-It wasn’t until Owens was kicked off the team that there was an “issue” to take a stance on, and the opinion of the vast majority was they just wished Owens and McNabb could get along, and if they could and Owens was allowed back on the team, they’d be happy.
+Some players were upset by what they thought Owens had said about McNabb based on media reports, but there was no division on the issue.
+Nobody was supportive of any negative comments against McNabb.
+It wasn’t until Owens was kicked off the team that there was an “issue” to take a stance on, and the opinion of the vast majority at that time was they just wished Owens and McNabb could get along, and if they could and Owens was allowed back on the team, they’d be happy.
 And if Owens and McNabb couldn’t get along and Owens wasn’t allowed back on the team, they just wanted to move on and focus on football.

 As far as the Eagles’ 4-3 start, it was a little disappointing for a team of their caliber, but they weren’t out of it yet, and there were two big reasons they weren’t playing to their potential, neither of which have anything to do with Owens, who before being deactivated was on pace for over 1700 yards and double digit touchdowns.